cgranell/tfm-ideas/README.md

 # tfm-ideas
 Ideas for master theses / projects.
-Ideas related to the **Geographies of UJI** are described in the repo [https://github.com/cgranell/geographies-of-ujiers]
+Look also in the [Geographies of UJI](https://github.com/cgranell/geographies-of-ujiers)

 ## Research lines
 * Spatial analysis of playability areas and socio-economic aspects